iotaledger/IIPs/TEMPLATE.md

 Note that an IIP number will be assigned by an editor.
 When opening a pull request to submit your IIP, please use an abbreviated title in the filename, `iip-draft_title_abbrev.md`.

-The title should be 44 characters or less.
+The title should be 44 characters or fewer.
 It should not repeat the IIP number in title, irrespective of the category.

 ## Abstract
 Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.